Didier Deschamps

-As a manager, Deschamps began his career with Monaco, and helped the club to win the Coupe de la Ligue in 2003, and reached the 2004 UEFA Champions League final, being named Ligue 1 Manager of the Year in 2004.
+As a manager, Deschamps began his career with Monaco, and helped the club win the Coupe de la Ligue in 2003, and reached the 2004 UEFA Champions League final, being named Ligue 1 Manager of the Year in 2004.
+In 2004, Deschamps became the youngest manager to reach a UEFA Champions League final, aged 35, after leading Monaco to the 2004 final.
+Monaco were defeated 3–0 by Porto in the final.
 During the 2006–07 season, he helped his former club Juventus win the Serie B title and return to Serie A following their relegation due to their involvement in the Calciopoli scandal the previous season.
 He subsequently managed another one of his former clubs, Marseille, where he won the Ligue 1 title during the 2009–10 season, as well as three consecutive Coupe de la Ligue titles between 2010 and 2012, and consecutive Trophée des Champions titles in 2010 and 2011.

-On 8 July 2012, Deschamps was named as the new manager of the France national team.
-He led the team to the quarter-finals of the 2014 FIFA World Cup, the final of UEFA Euro 2016, victory in the 2018 FIFA World Cup, and a back-to-back final appearance in the 2022 FIFA World Cup.
-Upon winning the World Cup in 2018, Deschamps became the third man to win the World Cup as both a player and a manager, alongside Mário Zagallo and Franz Beckenbauer—both of whom died two days apart in January 2024, leaving Deschamps the only living man to have reached the milestone.
+On 8 July 2012, Deschamps was named manager of the France national team.
+He led the team to the quarter-finals of the 2014 FIFA World Cup, the final of UEFA Euro 2016, victory in the 2018 FIFA World Cup, victory in the 2020-21 UEFA Nations League, a back-to-back final appearance in the 2022 FIFA World Cup, and to the semi-finals of UEFA Euro 2024, third place at the 2024-25 UEFA Nations League, and fourth place at the 2026 FIFA World Cup.
+Upon winning the World Cup in 2018, Deschamps became the third man to win the World Cup as both a player and a manager, alongside Mário Zagallo and Franz Beckenbauer—both of whom died in 2024, leaving Deschamps the only living man to have reached the milestone.
 Deschamps follows Beckenbauer as only the second to do so as captain.